- Scientists & Leadership

 Dr. Nathan Price: Hooked on systems biology.
 Nathan's YouTube playlist.

 Nathan Price is the Associate Director of the Institute for Systems Biology.
-He is also Affiliate Faculty in the Departments of Bioengineering and Computer Science & Engineering at the University of Washington.
+He is also Affiliate Faculty in the Departments of Bioengineering, Computer Science & Engineering, and Molecular & Cellular Biology at the University of Washington.
 Prior to joining ISB in 2011, he was a faculty member at the University of Illinois at Urbana-Champaign, where he maintains adjunct appointments.
 Dr. Price has won numerous awards for his work, including an American Cancer Society Postdoctoral Fellowship, a Howard Temin Pathway to Independence Award from the National Institutes of Health (NIH), a National Science Foundation (NSF) CAREER award, a young investigator award from the Roy J. Carver Charitable Trust, being named as one of the inaugural “Tomorrow’s PIs” by Genome Technology, and, most recently, as a Camille Dreyfus Teacher-Scholar.
 Dr. Price served on the National Academies-Institute of Medicine (IOM) committee to review omics based tests to predict clinical outcome in clinical trials from 2010-2012.
 Dr. Price served on the scientific advisory board of TetraVitae Bioscience until it was acquired by Eastman Chemical in 2011.
-He now serves on the Scientific Advisory Boards Trelys, Inc. and the Novo Nordisk Foundation Center for Biosustainability.
+He currently serves on the Scientific Advisory Boards Trelys, Inc. and the Novo Nordisk Foundation Center for Biosustainability.
 He has also served on the Board of Directors of the P4 Medicine Institute starting in 2011.
 He served as a Deputy Editor-in-Chief of PLoS Computational Biology from 2010-2014.
-He is now an associate editor of BMC Systems Biology, Industrial Biotechnology, and Biotechnology Journal, as well as a member of the Editorial Advisory Board of Science Translational Medicine.
+He is now an associate editor of IEEE Life Science Letters, BMC Systems Biology, Industrial Biotechnology, and Biotechnology Journal, and is a member of the Editorial Advisory Board of Science Translational Medicine.
 For more information, please see the Price Lab Website: price.systemsbiology.net